leonhandreke/hpswitch/README.md

 ## Status

-Currently, only a very small subset of the functionality of the switch CLI is implemented, mostly related to dealing with IP addressing and different VLANs.
+Currently, only a very small subset of the functionality of the switch CLI is implemented, mostly related to dealing with IP addressing, VLANs and interfaces.

 `hpswitch` *should* be compatible with the 3500, 3500yl, 5400zl, 6200yl, 6600 and 8200zl switch series.
 However, it has so far only been tested with a 5406zl switch.
 If you can confirm compatibility with other switch models, please let me know!

+## Known Issues

+Interfaces aggregated to form a trunk are not supported.
+Crashes will occur when trying to modify these interfaces.

 ## Documentation